 It is never too late to start being more active.
 The NHS recommends at least 150 minutes of exercise a week.

-Physical activity for women in their 50s may help with symptoms of the menopause -- hot flushes, joint pain, anxiety, depression, and sleep problems.
+Physical activity for women in their 50s may help with symptoms of the menopause, joint pain, anxiety, depression, and sleep problems.
 Exercise also reduces heart disease risk, osteoporosis and diabetes risk, helps control weight and excess fat.

 Always seek medical advice before starting a new exercise programme.